gingerbeardman/gingerbeardman.github.io/_posts/2019/2019-05-11-back-in-time-akihabara-1983-to-2001.md

 Recently, whilst browsing an old issue of [POPCOM](https://ja.wikipedia.org/wiki/ポプコム) over at the wonderful Internet Archive, I found a period map of the [Akihabara](https://en.wikipedia.org/wiki/Akihabara) 秋葉原 district — famous for its multitude of stores selling electronics, video games and other otaku goods.

 I shared the map on Twitter, where it was well received, so I decided to go into this a bit more deeply here.
+Every so often I add any maps I find and there are now over 20 covering almost every year throughout the 1980s and 1990s.

 [Get in touch](https://twitter.com/gingerbeardman) if you have a map of Akihabara from the missing years.
 The Japanese あきはばら地図 or 秋葉原マップ mean "Akihabara map".